Viewing your receiving address

 To view the receiving address for one of your cryptocurrencies, simply:

 - Open the CoinJar app and tap Accounts.

 - Select the Everyday Account of the cryptocurrency you'd like to receive.
 For example, tap 'Everyday Ethereum' if you wish to receive Ether.

 - Tap the three dots in the bottom right hand corner.
 (The 'What would you like to do' menu)

 - Select 'Receive' and carefully review any network requirements onscreen before tapping 'Show address'.

-Each different type of cryptocurrency has its own requirements when sending payments.
-Because these requirements are often vital to your funds reaching their desired location, we've included a breakdown below for each of the cryptocurrencies supported by CoinJar.
+Each different type of cryptocurrency has its own requirements when sending and receiving payments.
+Because these requirements are vital to your funds reaching their destination, we've included a breakdown below for each of the cryptocurrencies supported by CoinJar.
 Whenever receiving any payment with your CoinJar, please ensure to consider these requirements.

 Receiving Payouts with CoinJar

 Many privately hosted cryptocurrency wallets use a single cryptocurrency address for both sending and receiving payments, CoinJar uses many different addresses to send cryptocurrencies - not all of which will be associated with your personal CoinJar account.
 Most external services are automatically configured to return payouts to your sending address, and this can lead to funds not being credited to your account.